CERT-Polska/training-mwdb/source/part-4.md

 ### 1. Task

-Now that you've gotten familiar with most of malducks functions, it's time to put them to use.
+Now that you've gotten familiar with most of Malduck's functions, it's time to put them to use.

-The directory `samples/random` contains a bunch of ELF 64-bit binaries.
+The [`crackmes.zip`](https://github.com/CERT-Polska/training-mwdb/blob/main/crackmes.zip) archive contains a bunch of ELF 64-bit binaries.
 Each one accepts user input from stdin and then prints whether the provided password is correct.

 Your task is to create 3 extractor modules (including the YARA rules) that automatically extract the correct user input.